takeshixx/advent-calendar-2020/README.md

 - RFC2965: Implement webapp that requires Cookie2 HTTP header.
 - RFC7231: Build a crawler with the From header.
 - WebAssembly page with Golang
+- Email stuff with DMARC/SPF and other stuff no one really understands.

 ## Agenda